Health Is Wealth: 17 Best Health Tips For Women

 This, by far, is the most poisonous drug ever known to humanity.
 The irony is that it is self-induced.
 The misfortune is that the person who is thinking negatively doesn’t know they are doing so.

-Developing an optimistic attitude can alter your life in amazing ways.
+Developing an optimistic attitude that can boost your mental health and alter your life in amazing ways and help in self-care.
+It may also aid improved fertility and sexual health.
 People who think positive live a healthy life, as per a study conducted on older adults (28).

-The possible mechanism is that people who think positive look at life from a brighter perspective.
+The possible mechanism is that people who think positively look at life from a brighter perspective, which may help them form healthy relationships.
 Their way of thinking, behavior, and lifestyle – all of those impact their lives in positive ways (29).

 15. Avoid Smoking

-Smoking ruins your health, sooner or later.
+Smoking ruins your overall and reproductive health, sooner or later.
 As per statistics, cigarette smoking is one of the major causes of death in the United States.
 It increases mortality rates of cancer, lung diseases, and heart problems (30).Quit smoking to lead a healthy lifestyle.

 16. Control Your Alcohol Intake